stephaneworkspace/libswe-sys/README.md

 # Traditional astrology for rust
-Rust library by Stéphane Bressani (s.bressani@bluewin.ch)
+Rust library by Stéphane Bressani

 Using swissephem c library by Astrodienst AG by Dieter Koch and Alois Treindl (https://www.astro.com/ftp/swisseph/)